akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 <br />
 But in fact the lesson I learned from this side project it's that you won't have enough time.
 That's your day-to-day job to ship perfect things, but you have 10 hours a day you can dedicate to improve your product.
 On the other hand, your side project which certainly doesn't have a bright future will not bring enough motivation to work on.

+The most effective thing to do is to set on your calendar a 45min window each day (or a few days per week) where you can work on personal projects.
+IMHO, 30min is too short, 1h is great but it's too long, it mostly depends on your lifestyle.

+Also, forget your long coding sessions after work once you've moved in with someone.
+You won't be able to eat something quickly and get your hands on your computer.
+I can't imagine when you have a baby home, maybe the key is to get up before everyone else and find your time window during their sleeps.

 <br /><br />
 # Mobile application